WebAssembly/spec/spectec/test-prose/TEST.md

 - the function type t_1* -> t_2? is valid.

 Globaltype_ok
-- the global type (MUT?, t) is valid.
+- the global type (MUT? t) is valid.

 Tabletype_ok
 - the table type limits is valid if: